Brief History of the Men’s Council of Washington, DC

 ~ Since 2009, our annual Gathering has been called the The Chesapeake Men’s Gathering.

-~ In 2016, and again in 2017, we gathered in Prince William Forest Park (in our Nation’s National Park system) near Triangle, Virginia.
+~ In 2016, and again in 2017, we gathered in Cabin Camp 5 in the Prince William Forest Park (in our Nation’s National Park system) near Triangle, Virginia.

 Edward Honnold, a licensed clinical social worker with a practice in Washington, started the Men’s Council.
 After investigating a number of men’s organizations in the Washington area in the mid-1980’s and attending gatherings, such as the annual Minnesota Men’s Conference, Ed organized the first Day for Men in Washington in 1988.
 It featured both Robert Bly and Michael Meade as guest speakers.